Tio-Magic-Company/tio-magic-animation/README.md

 ### Veo 2.0 Generate 001

-Ensure you have a Gemini/Google API key and you have sufficient credits for the number of videos you want to create.
+Ensure you have a `GOOGLE_API_KEY` and you have sufficient credits for the number of videos you want to create.
 Paste your key into `.env`.

 ```python
 from tiomagic import tm